A major retrospective of work by celebrated British war photographer Sir Don McCullin is finally coming to Tate Liverpool this month.

 Tate Liverpool director Helen Legge said: “The public and critical response to the exhibition at Tate Britain was overwhelmingly positive and we’re thrilled to be bringing this large-scale show to Liverpool.”

-Don McCullin is at Tate Liverpool from June 5 to September 27 2020.
+Don McCullin is at Tate Liverpool from September 16 2020 to May 9 2021.
+Timed tickets HERE

 Pic above: Don McCullin Shell-shocked US Marine, The Battle of Hue1968, printed 2013 ARTIST ROOMS Tate and National Galleries of Scotland.
 Presented by the artist 2014 © Don McCullin